snoozleEmily/transcriptor/README.md

 ### **Steps**
 1. Download the project files from GitHub.
 2. Open the folder and run the file that ends with `.exe`.
+3. [TODO: Explain how to install]
-3. Click the button `Select Video` and choose the one you'd like to transcribe.
+4. Click the button `Select Video` and choose the one you'd like to transcribe.

 ---

 ## Contributing [WIP]

 **Contributions are welcome!** Below are some guidelines to help you get started:

-#### **Windows Users**
-If you're on Windows, simply run `setup.bat`.
-The script will handle all tools and setup configurations required.
-[⚠ This script is a work in progress and not ready yet.]

-#### **Other Operating Systems**
-If you're working on a different operating system `or want to manually arrange your setup`, follow these steps:

 1. **Install Python and Git**:
    - For best compatibility, use Python 3.10: [Python 3.10](https://www.python.org/downloads/)